pinkpong111/Three-Layer-Governance-Architecture/README.md

   → Bottleneck is structurally inevitable without mitigation.
 ```

-**Lateral signaling reduces effective pathway count.**
+**Lateral signaling reduces governance escalation load — not interaction topology.**

+The n² pathway count describes possible agent interactions.
+This document does not claim
+to reduce topological complexity.
+The claim is narrower:

+> Under structured lateral signaling, **governance escalation load** E(n)
+> is expected to grow sub-quadratically under bounded local resolution conditions.

-Not all n² pathways need to generate escalation signals.
-When agents share state information peer-to-peer (Section 10.1 — Lateral Signaling), potential collisions are detected and avoided before they generate escalation signals.
-The effective load on the Middle layer is therefore:
+Not all n² pathways need to generate Middle layer escalation signals.
+When agents share state information peer-to-peer (Section 10.1),
+potential collisions are detected and avoided before crossing τ1.

 ```
-Total pathways:        ~n²
-Resolved by signaling:  pathways where state-sharing prevents τ1 crossing Escalated to Middle layer: n² − laterally resolved
+Total interaction pathways:    ~n²            (topological — unchanged) Resolved by lateral signaling:  p_lateral × n² Escalated to Middle layer:      E(n) = (1 − p_lateral) × n²

-As lateral signaling matures (seeding complete):
-  → More pathways resolved before τ1
-  → Effective Middle layer load grows sub-quadratically → Bottleneck threshold reached at higher n than without lateral design
+p_lateral = fraction of coordination conflicts resolved
+            without Middle layer escalation
 ```

+If p_lateral grows with system maturity, E(n) grows sub-quadratically.
+This is a conditional architectural claim, not a topology proof (see Section 11.4).

 This load reduction depends entirely on the Signaling/Influence distinction (Section 10.1).
+If agents begin influencing each other laterally rather than signaling, E(n) does not
+decrease — the load migrates to the peer network, structurally invisible to all
+governance layers.
+This is why lateral signaling is an architectural requirement,
+not an optional optimization: it directly extends the scale at which the system
+remains bottleneck-free.

-If agents begin influencing each other laterally rather than signaling, the bottleneck does not disappear — it migrates from the Middle layer to the peer network, where it is structurally invisible and undetected by any governance layer.
+The structural reason: it migrates from the Middle layer to the peer network, where it is structurally invisible and undetected by any governance layer.
 This is the structural reason lateral signaling is part of the architecture's governance design: it directly extends the scale at which the system remains bottleneck-free.

 **Lateral communication as effective pathway reduction:**